Georgia Hit & Run Accident Attorneys

 The law in Georgia is quite clear concerning the duty of a driver to stop at an accident scene.
 O.C.G.A.
-40-6-270 (a) states, "The driver of any vehicle involved in an accident resulting in injury to or the death of any person or in damage to a vehicle which is driven or attended by any person shall immediately stop such vehicle at the scene of the accident or shall stop as close thereto as possible and forthwith return to the scene of the accident".
-If a vehicle driver, fails to carry out his/her duty as a driver and flees the accident scene, then, in that event, they can be held liable under this Georgia statute.
-See O.C.G.A.
-40-6-270 .
-The fact that a hit and run driver fled the scene of an accident in violation of Georgia law (hit and run driver) would entitle the injured person to an additional claim for punitive damages.
-See Bellamy v.
-Edwards, 181 Ga.
-App.
-887, 889(3)(1987) and Battle v.
-Kilcrease, 54 Ga.
-App.
-808 (1936).
+40-6-270 (a) states, "The driver of any vehicle involved in an accident resulting in injury to or the death of any person or in damage to a vehicle which is driven or attended by any person shall immediately stop such vehicle at the scene of the accident or shall stop as close thereto as possible and forthwith return to the scene of the accident."

-Here at Falanga and Chalker we are fully aware of how to pursue all of an injured victims claims for recovery and the additional damages that an injured victim may be entitled to under the particular facts as developed when properly investigating each case.
-If your case involves a hit and run driver, then you should fill out the contact form on this web site so that Falanga and Chalker can work to recover all of the damages that you are entitled to in your wrongful death or personal injury claim.
+Here at the Law Offices of Falanga & Chalker, we are fully aware of how to pursue all of an injured victim’s claims for recovery and the additional damages that an injured victim may be entitled to under the particular facts, as developed when properly investigating each case.
+If your case involves a hit-and-run driver, then you should fill out the contact form to arrange a free consultation with one of our hit and run attorneys about the damages that you are entitled to in your wrongful death or personal injury claim.